 AS-FA-2025-001 AI + Finance

-Aha Alpha: Pattern Recognition in Financial Signal Discovery
+Aha Alpha: How AI-Mediated Pattern Recognition Discovers Financial Signals Through Cognitive Insight

 Author: AhaSignals Research Unit — AhaSignals Laboratory